My wife Frankie and I grew up in places where people looked out for each other and connected through social activities.

 ♥ Pride in London 2021:

-We wanted to celebrate Pride in London 2021 after the parade was cancelled.
-So I will perform two new songs (an unpaid gig) at a big food and drink festival in Surrey, Feasty Fest 2021.
-The songs "The Unspoken Words" and "Lions" acknowledge the courage and dignity of people in the face of prejudice and persecution, simple by trying to express their true selves.
-Often lifestyle choices remain hidden, so this is an opportunity to celebrate our diversity with pride and "put the kind back in mankind"!
+To celebrate Pride in London 2021 when the parade was cancelled, I performed at FEASTY FEST Surrey's biggest food and drink festival.
+In front of 5000+ people!
+My songs "Lions" and "The Unspoken Words" (November 2022 release) acknowledge the courage and dignity of people in the face of prejudice and persecution, who are simply trying to express their true selves and identities.
+Often our life choices remain hidden, so "Lions" is an opportunity to celebrate our diversity with pride when I sing "let's put the kind back in mankind"!

 ♥ "Ice and Fire" Eston Hills Yorkshire project: